Utica College introduces new nursing master’s degrees

 Utica College is addressing these changes by adding three new nursing master’s degrees to its nursing programs.

-Students can earn their master’s or doctor of nursing degrees with the help of a family nurse practitioner, nurse educator or nurse leader.
+Students can earn their nursing master’s degrees in family nurse practitioner, nurse educator or nurse leader.

 Jennifer Klimek-Yingling, assistant professor of nursing who was instrumental in developing these programs, is excited about offering this opportunity to the community.